Pan-American Highway: Nicaragua

 From Honduras, it passes into Nicaragua at El Espino, passing through the Nicaraguan cities of Somoto, Estelí, Sebaco, Managua, Jinotepe, and Rivas before entering Costa Rica at Peñas Blancas.

-From the crossing at the Honduras-Nicaragua border, the highway continues as Central America Highway 1 to the town of Ocotal, about 42 km.
+From the crossing at the Honduras–Nicaragua border, the highway continues as Central America Highway 1 to the town of Ocotal, about 42 km.
 From Ocotal to Estelí is about 58 km, and on to the village of Sébaco is about 46 km.
 At this point, the Inter-American Highway turns from southeast to south towards Ciudad Darío, which is 15 km from Sébaco.
 From Ciudad Dario to the village of San Benito is 55 km.

-From San Benito, it is about 38 km to the Nicaraguan capital and largest city of Managua, on the shores of Lake Managua.
+From San Benito, it is about 38 km to Nicaragua's capital and largest city, Managua, on the shores of Lake Managua.
 From Managua south to the town of Jinotepe is about 50 km, and Jinotepe to the town of Rivas is about 70 km.
 Around this area the Highway is in view of Lake Nicaragua, which is the largest lake in Central America.
-From Rivas to the Nicaragua-Costa Rica border is about 35 km.
+From Rivas to the Nicaragua–Costa Rica border is about 35 km.

 Costa Rica

 In Costa Rica, the Pan-American Highway is known as Carretera Interamericana (Inter-American Highway) and is composed of two segments Carretera Interamericana Norte (Route 1) and Carretera Interamericana Sur (Route 2).

 It passes through Liberia, San José, Cartago, Pérez Zeledón, Palmares, Neily, before crossing into Panama at Paso Canoas.

 The highest point in the entire Pan-American Highway occurs at the Cerro de la Muerte (Death Hill) in the Carretera Interamericana Sur segment, at 3335 m.

 An alternative route used by cross country buses and freight transportation that avoids crossing through the Greater Metropolitan Area and Cerro de la Muerte, is by taking Route 23 in Puntarenas canton from Route 1, then Route 27 and Route 34, and taking Route 2 in Osa canton.

 After entering Costa Rica, the Highway separates two national parks, the Santa Rosa National Park to the west and Guanacaste National Park to the east.
-From the Nicaragua-Costa Rica border to the town of Liberia is about 76.8 km.
+From the Nicaragua–Costa Rica border to the town of Liberia is about 76.8 km.
 In the region of Costa Rica, the Pan-American Highway runs just west of the Cordillera de Guanacaste (Guanacaste Mountains), which includes the active volcanoes of Rincón de la Vieja and Miravalles.
-While travelling through Costa Rica north of San Jose, the highway route is known as Costa Rica Highway 1 instead of CA Highway 1.
+While travelling through Costa Rica, north of San Jose, the highway route is known as Costa Rica Highway 1 instead of CA Highway 1.
 From San Jose south to Panama, the highway route is known as Costa Rica Highway 2.

-Liberia to the town of Barranca is 120 km from Barranca, the Cordillera de Tilarán (Tilarán Mountains) can be seen from the Inter-American Highway.
+Liberia to the town of Barranca is 120 km from Barranca; the Cordillera de Tilarán (Tilarán Mountains) can be seen from the Inter-American Highway.
 The Tilarán range includes Arenal, one of the world's most active volcanoes.
 From Barranca, the highway heads east across the mountains and the Continental Divide once again.
 From Barranca, it is roughly 77 km to the town of Alajuela.